mgmt-sa-tiger-team/sap-hana-workshop/exercises/1-deploy/README.md

 Additionally a Workflow template **Lab 1 - Deploy Environment** is provided for a push button deployment of the entire landscape.

-First, run **Lab 1 - Deploy Environment** workflow template to identify any vulnerable systems.
+First, run **Lab 1 - Deploy Environment** workflow template to deploy new VMs in your environment.
+VMs will also be configured to receive updates from the Satellite server.

 Step 1:
 -------